 2. Get a chronic case of ‘toddler syndrome’ and keep asking ‘why?’.
 Don’t settle for the ‘way things are done here’.
 Challenge ‘the way we do things here’ at every opportunity and help others to do the same.

-3. Become very self-aware, what assumptions or stories do you have that prevent you from doing something new?
+3. Be self-aware; what assumptions or stories are preventing you from doing something new?
 Keep challenging yourself as well as others to unlearn what you know.
 Ask, ‘What if we had to start from zero – what might we do differently?’

 4. Be charming and disagreeable.
 Open up discussions, encourage different points of view and alternative ways of thinking, and do it in a way that others find enchanting.

 5. Take innovation very seriously and also not seriously at all at the same time.
 You’re looking for an important breakthrough which is serious business, yet our best thinking occurs when we are relaxed and even more so when we’re in a playful mindset.

 6. Be sensitive and thick-skinned – sensitive to the needs of your colleagues and partners.
 Remember that deep down most people fear change.
 Tune into and be mindful of how your colleagues are feeling.
 Yet at the same time focus on the needs of your audience, the people that you are innovating for, which sometimes means forging on through despite everything if you are going to deliver on your brief.

 7. Fall deeply in love and be fickle – to innovate, to introduce something new, you have to fall in love to have the passion to keep going to overcome barriers when things get difficult (because things will get difficult).
 You also have to be fickle and prepared to fail fast and drop your idea if it doesn’t work.